Jang-Woo-AnnaSoft/execution-boundaries/README.md

 ### This is the missing layer between intent and execution.

-> ## “This lets you define safe actions without rewriting firmware.”
+## You can describe device behavior in JSON — not code.
-> ## “You can describe device behavior in JSON — not code.”
+## This lets you define safe actions without rewriting firmware.

 ---